List of The Bill characters: Civilian staff

 In addition to its large ensemble of police officers The Bill also features supporting actors in auxiliary roles.
 Jason Barnett, as Crime Scene Examiner Eddie Olosunje, appeared in the series finale "Respect", after appearing regularly from 2008.
 Moya Brady's character, Robbie Cryer, is notable for being the niece of Sergeant Bob Cryer, played by Eric Richard.
 Marilyn Chambers, played by Vickie Gates, was engaged to PC Reg Hollis (Jeff Stewart), while Rochelle Barrett, played by Anna Acton, was married to Chief Superintendent Ian Barrett and embarked on an affair with PC Dan Casper.

 Overview

 Recurring cast and characters

 The Bill features a number of recurring characters, who star alongside the main cast in multiple episodes of the series.
 Several of these actors are notable for their appearances in other series.
-Richard Hope (who played Rod Jessop), for example, had previously starred as D.S.
-Barry Purvis in sister series Murder Investigation Team.
-Rosie Marcel (who played Louise Larson) would later star in BBC's Holby City as surgeon Jac Naylor, alongside The Bill alums Alex Walkinshaw and Kaye Wragg.
+Richard Hope, who played Rod Jessop, for example, had previously starred as DS Barry Purvis in sister series Murder Investigation Team.
+Rosie Marcel, who played Louise Larson, would later star in BBC's Holby City as surgeon Jac Naylor, alongside The Bill alumni Alex Walkinshaw and Kaye Wragg.